USS The Sullivans (DD-537): 1944

 On Independence Day, The Sullivans joined Bombardment Unit One (TU 58.2.4) to conduct a shore bombardment of airfields, shore batteries, and other installations on the west coast of Iwo Jima.
 The heavy ships in the group opened fire at 15:00, and smoke and dust soon obscured targets along the western shore of the island, making spotting difficult.
 The Sullivans, second ship in a column of destroyers, opened fire at 15:48 on planes parked on the southern airstrip.
 After three ranging salvos, the ship commenced hitting twin-engined "Bettys" parked in revetments along the strip.
-Five planes blew up, and eight other planes were probably damaged by shrapnel and burning gasoline.
+The Sullivans destroyed five planes, and shrapnel and burning gasoline likely damaged eight other planes.
 Minutes later, an enemy ship resembling an LST came under The Sullivans' gunfire and caught fire astern.
 While Miller closed to complete the destruction of the enemy vessel, The Sullivans and the remainder of the bombardment unit retired and rejoined TG 58.2.

 From 7 to 22 July, TG 58.2 operated south and west of the Marianas, conducting daily air strikes on Guam and Rota Islands before returning to Garapan Anchorage, Saipan, to allow the carriers to replenish bombs.
 Underway at dawn on the 23d, The Sullivans accompanied the task group as it sped towards the Palaus for air strikes on the 26th and 27th.
 She joined TG 58.4 for temporary duty on 30 July and continued air strikes until 6 August, when she joined TG 58.7, the heavy bombardment group, and operated with TP 34 until 11 August, when the group returned to Eniwetok for replenishment.

 Early in September, as the Navy prepared to take the Palaus, The Sullivans supported neutralizing air strikes against Japanese air bases in the Philippines.
 At dawn on the 7th, she began radar picket duty for TG 38.2 and continued the task through the strikes of the 9th and 10th.
 From 18:00 on 12 September, the ships noted an increase in air activity—observing many bogies that merely orbited the formations as snoopers.
 The carriers conducted further raids on the central Philippines on the 13th and 14th and then shifted course to the north to subject Manila to air attacks commencing on the 21st.
 Three days later, American planes again hit the central Philippines.

 Returning to Tanapag Harbor, Saipan, at dawn on the 28th, The Sullivans went alongside USS Massachusetts (BB-59) for ammunition, provisions, and routine upkeep.
 However, the cross-swells in the anchorage swept The Sullivans hard against the battleship's steel hide, damaging the destroyer's hull and superstructure.
 Following brief antisubmarine patrol duty, she proceeded to Ulithi on 1 October.